-Hi, I’m Dr. Egan with Now Hear This.
-Toady I want to talk to you a little bit about Bose Self fitting Hearing Aids.
+Dr. Egan reviews BOSE sound control hearing aids.
+Transcript: Hi, I’m Dr. Egan with Now Hear This.
+Today I want to talk to you a little bit about Bose Self-fitting Hearing Aids.
 So, we had a lot of questions about this, and we did a thorough investigation.
 All the staff at our clinic tried a set of the Bose Sound Control hearing aids.
-They are the first FDA cleared hearing aid that you can self-fit, meaning you can just buy them online, which is exciting.
+They are the first FDA-cleared hearing aid that you can self-fit, meaning you can just buy them online, which is exciting.
 If someone is the right fit for these, it makes hearing aids so much more accessible and affordable.
 It is only for people with mild to moderate hearing loss.
 So, here is our review!

 The first thing that I noticed is that the Bose hearing aids came with a very easy-to-understand and use manual.
 It goes through all the different tips of making sure that it is fitting your ears well, connecting to the hearing aids, all those good things!
 This was very user-friendly to me, as well as some of the other members of our staff.
 That being said, connecting the hearing aids to the app- I don’t know if you are going to be able to see that too well here, but the app is able to adjust the world volume, bass, and treble.
 So, it is very basic, but you can drag and slide the volume up and down to give you more or less bass, more or less treble, and more or less of a general volume boost.
 That was very simple and intuitive to figure out, so that is great to see.
 These were my first initial impressions in the pro column.